All throughout February, CTVS has been sharing ways to get heart healthy in honor of American Heart Month.

 Dr. Kessler implanted a life-saving LVAD (Left Ventricular Assist Device) to sustain Chris’ heart while he is now awaiting a transplant.
 A VAD, or LVAD to assist the left side, is an implantable pump inside the chest that keeps the chambers of the heart pumping when it fails to do so on its own.
 It is often referred to as a “bridge to transplant” while a replacement heart is being located.

-CTVS has a history of helping the hearts of Central Texans for more than 60 years.
+CTVS has a history of helping the hearts of Central Texans for 65 years.
 Our team of cardiothoracic and vascular specialists is responsible for many ground-breaking surgical procedures that have taken place in this region, including the first-ever heart transplant performed here in 1986.

 Dr. Kessler, Chris, and all of our board-certified specialists at CTVS urge you to always pay careful attention to your body if something doesn’t feel right, especially if it has to do with your heart.
 Following these tips to boost heart health, and scheduling regular check-ups with your doctor, can go a long way in preventing many serious heart conditions or catching them early on and getting treatment, before it might be too late.